bioinformatics-centre/kaiju/README.md

 If the input sequences are already protein sequences, use option `-p` to disable translation of the input.

 Option `-x` can be used to enable filtering of query sequences containing low-complexity regions by using the SEG algorithm from the blast+ package.
-This is useful for noisy reads and to avoid spurious matches caused by simple repeat patterns.
+Enabling this option is always recommended in order to avoid false positive matches caused by spurious matches due to simple repeat patterns or other sequencing noise.

 ###Output format
 Kaiju will print one line for each read or read pair.